thogiti/thogiti.github.io/_posts/2026-01-01-AI-fragility-of-understanding.md

 ## Two kinds of value

-There is **market value**: salary, prestige, promotions, funding, attention.
+There is market value: salary, prestige, promotions, funding, attention.

-And there is **intrinsic utility**: the thing that keeps the plane in the sky.
+And there is intrinsic utility: the thing that keeps the plane in the sky.

 The optimistic quote assumes these stay aligned.
 It assumes institutions and markets reliably identify and reward verification, judgment, and accountability.